Ph.D. student, Electrical Engineering and Computer Sciences, UC Berkeley.

-I am a second year Ph.D. student in Electrical Engineering and Computer Science at the University of California at Berkeley.
+I am a third year Ph.D. student in Electrical Engineering and Computer Science at the University of California at Berkeley.
 I did my master's at Ecole Normale Supérieure and my undergrad at Ecole Polytechnique.
 I wrote my master's dissertation on probabilistic record linkage while working at Ecole des Ponts with Guillaume Obozinski.

 M.Sc.
 Mathématiques, Vision et Apprentissage, Ecole Normale Supérieure/Ecole des Ponts Paristech, 2013.